-• Maintained a consistent performance for meeting target timescales for planning applications.
+>>This year we have maintained a consistent performance for meeting target timescales for planning applications.
 The service is currently undergoing a service review to ensure resources are sufficient and deployed effectively to meet targets with the aim to improve performance in future years.
 The number of applications received this year reached higher than normal levels.